robertwenner/comics/doc/social.md

 If `mode` is png, the tooted message is the comic's title, its description, and the hashtags from the comic (separated by newlines); plus the actual comic `png` file.
-If the mode is `html`, the comic's page URL is added to the message as well, but the image is not included.
+If the mode is `link`, the comic's page URL is added to the message as well, but the image is not included.

 All posts will use your account's default visibility, e.g., "public".